Student-Athlete Bill of Rights

 Student-Athlete Code of Conduct

-The Saint Xavier University Athletic Department expects each student-athlete to conduct himself/herself in a manner that reflects a positive image of the values and traditions associated with the University.
+The Saint Xavier University Athletics Department expects each student-athlete to conduct himself/herself in a manner that reflects a positive image of the values and traditions associated with the University.

 Success in sports requires extensive time and energy.
 As a student-athlete, it is imperative that you budget your time wisely and establish sound objectives and priorities.
 Experienced student-athletes have found that good organizational skills are necessary to attend classes, practices, meetings, prepare out-of-class assignments and still have time for themselves.
 Create an effective schedule and stick with it.
 It is much wiser to make a strong start and keep current on assignments than to spend your time and energy always trying to catch up.